prudvikeshav/KodeKloudEngineer/GIT/Clone Git Repository on Storage Server.md

 Clone this Git repository to the _/usr/src/kodekloudrepos_ directory.
 Ensure no modifications are made to the repository during the cloning process.

-Here's the corrected and enhanced solution for cloning the Git repository, with accurate commands and descriptions:

----

 ## Solution

 ### 1. Login into the Storage Server